Mwaivictor/jumia-sales-analysis-dashboard/README.md

 | AVERAGE | 3 ≤ rating < 4.5 | 22 |
 | EXCELLENT | rating ≥ 4.5 | 23 |

-*Known limitation:* my formula assigns "EXCELLENT" to the 52 unrated products by default (the IF falls through when the rating cell is blank).
-In the insights below I only use the **rated** products for rating-based conclusions.
-This is a bug I'd fix in version 2 by adding a "NOT RATED" branch first.

 **Discount categories (`Discount_category`)** — nested IF on the discount percentage: